JANUARY 18 - 20, 2019

-Groups will assist with National Park priority projects such as Hurricane Irma beach debris clean-up and the care and maintenance of existing NPS structures.
+Groups will assist with National Park priority projects such as beach hurricane debris clean-up and the care and maintenance of existing NPS structures.
 Participants can expect to spend the entirety of the weekend on the island.

 Trip Price: Cumberland Service Camping (Hunt Camp) - $150